 You do not need specialist welfare benefits knowledge: This is provided to beneficiaries by the paid Grants and Welfare staff at our Central Office, London.

 You will also complete a separate visit report to record the applicant’s local situation, health mobility and other needs.
 If the beneficiary has been with us for some time, you'll carry out Annual Review visits to update the team on the individual’s circumstances.
 Hon Reps do not make more frequent visits, as this is not a befriending scheme.

 You might also be able to tell them about other possible sources of help, in particular local organisations, other charitable funds, or heath condition websites.

 Our Hon Reps are very special people.
 They have an ability to listen to our applicants’ stories in an empathetic way, as well as the skill to report objectively and clearly on the meeting, using one of our template forms.

 When visiting people in their own homes, discretion, respect and confidentiality are ‘musts’, as is the ability to look beyond the initial application to other needs the applicant may have.

 Our Hon Reps need to be highly organised and have experience of talking with people from a wide range of backgrounds.
 On a practical level you will need to be able to communicate with us using email, and have good access to travel links.

 How we support you

-The Benevolence Department at Mountbarrow House is here to help you through our induction process, which includes asking you for two references, and an initial induction day.
+The Grants and Welfare Department at Mountbarrow House is here to help you through our induction process, which includes asking you for two references, and an initial induction day.